ramamoorthyluxman/bpc/README.md

 **For any new shell interacting with the `bpc` command you will have to rerun this source command.**

 #### Install bpc

+Install the bpc command from the ibpc pypi package. (bpc was already taken :-( )

 ```
 pip install ibpc
 ```